 When you base your shopping on interest rates alone you are ignoring important things like experience, technology, security, service and responsiveness.
 A low interest rate being offered may come with little to no customer service (i.e. value).

 Giving yourself peace of mind and making certain the biggest investment of your lifetime is in good hands has value.
-A lender can offer you experience, mortgage counsel and advice, rather than just selling you a low interest rate.
-The mortgage process can be a complicated and long journey, so choose a lender that will give you the best experience as well as competitive terms.
+A lender can offer you experience, mortgage counsel, and advice.
+The mortgage process can be a complicated and long journey.
+So choose a lender that will give you the best experience as well as competitive terms.

 Tip: Refer to a lender’s reviews on Yelp, Zillow, and Google.
 If they have a mixed bag of reviews, you might consider someone else who has a better reputation.